 Students, faculty and staff that use bicycles on campus are required to register their bicycles with the Department of Public Safety.
-The owner completes registration online and then is issued a Middlebury College decal with a license number on it.
-The owner then affixes this decal to the bicycle under the seat post.
+The owner must register online and will then be issued a Middlebury College decal containing a license number.
+The owner must affix the decal on the frame of the bicycle, preferably under the seat post.

-Where do I find my bikes's serial Number?
+Where do I find my bike's serial number?

 The majority of serial numbers are located under the bottom bracket where the two pedal cranks meet.
-Simply turn your bike upside down and record the number.
-If there is no serial number there then check places like the headset at the front of the bike or the rear stays.
+Simply turn the bike upside down and record the number.
+If there is no serial number in this location, check places like the headset at the front of the bike or the rear stays.

 Refer to the University of Texas site for common serial number locations.

 The best chance at recovering a stolen bicycle is having it registered.